k8sgpt-ai/docs/docs/reference/providers/backend.md

 - To use [Google Vertex AI](https://cloud.google.com/vertex-ai?#build-with-gemini) you need to be authorized via [Google Cloud SDK](https://cloud.google.com/sdk/install).
     The [Vertex AI API](https://console.cloud.google.com/apis/library/vertex-ai.googleapis.com) needs to be enabled.

-> Note: Vertex AI Gemini API is currently available in these [regions](https://cloud.google.com/vertex-ai/docs/generative-ai/model-reference/gemini?hl=de#http_request)
+> Note: Vertex AI Gemini API is currently available in these [regions](https://cloud.google.com/vertex-ai/docs/generative-ai/model-reference/gemini?hl=de#http_request), verify if those are working for your environment

 - Open a terminal or command prompt and run the following command to authenticate using your Google Cloud credentials:
     ```bash